FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 guarantee standard behavior for all databases.
 The specification explicitly states that behavior in auto-commit case is implementation defined.
-Jaybird executes a batch in a single transaction, i.e. the “all-or-nothing” principle.
+Jaybird executes a batch in a single transaction, i.e. the "all-or-nothing" principle.
 A new transaction is started before the batch execution and is committed if there were no exception during batch execution, or is rolled back if at least one batch command generated an error.